This chapter introduces the interfaces that you can use with Oracle Secure Backup. The major interfaces to Oracle Secure Backup are:

 Click this link to manage jobs in an administrative domain.
 You can view the status of backup and restore jobs.

 Click this link to filter and then view all volumes in the catalog.
 You can filter the results to scale down your search.
 A volume is a unit of media, such as 8mm tape.
-A volume can contain multiple backup images.
+A volume can contain multiple backup image instances.

 Click this link to manage backup images.
-A backup image is the work product of a single backup operation.
+A backup image is the work product of a single backup operation and stores the metadata related to the backup.

 Click this link to list and delete checkpoints describing certain in-progress, failed, and completed Network Data Management Protocol (NDMP) backups.